Dancing with the Stars (American TV series) season 5: Week 2

 Each couple performed either the mambo or the quickstep.
 Couples are listed in the order they performed.

 Week 3

 Each couple performed either the jive or the tango.
 Couples are listed in the order they performed.

 Week 4

 Each couple performed either the paso doble or the Viennese waltz.
 Couples are listed in the order they performed.

 Week 5

 Each couple performed either the rumba or the samba.
 Couples are listed in the order they performed.

+Week 5 was marred because Marie Osmond fainted live on-air while she was receiving her samba critique from the judges.

 Week 6

-Each couple performed one unlearned dance, and a group rock and roll dance.
+Each couple performed one unlearned dance, and a group Rock and Roll dance.
 Couples are listed in the order they performed.

 Week 7

 Each couple performed two unlearned dances.
 Couples are listed in the order they performed.

 Week 8

 Each couple performed two unlearned dances.
 Couples are listed in the order they performed.

 Week 9

 Each couple performed two dance styles already performed earlier in the season.
 Couples are listed in the order they performed.